SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 - Which DataMiner process is having a problem.

-If you’ve found server-side issues, proceed to [Troubleshooting – Critical Issues](xref:Troubleshooting_Critical_Issues_Overview) or [Troubleshooting – Process Identification](xref:Troubleshooting_Process_Identification).
+If you have found server-side issues, proceed to [Troubleshooting – Critical Issues](xref:Troubleshooting_Critical_Issues_Overview) or [Troubleshooting – Process Identification](xref:Troubleshooting_Process_Identification).

-If you can’t find any issues with the steps above, proceed to [Troubleshooting – Identify Per Module](xref:Troubleshooting_Identify_per_Module).
+If you cannot find any issues with the steps above, proceed to [Troubleshooting – Identify Per Module](xref:Troubleshooting_Identify_per_Module).